Giuliani associate being sentenced in campaign donation case

 Associated Press

-NEW YORK (AP) — A Florida businessman who helped Rudy Giuliani seek damaging information against Joe Biden in Ukraine faced sentencing Friday in an unrelated campaign finance case.
+NEW YORK (AP) — A Florida man who helped Rudy Giuliani seek damaging information against Joe Biden in Ukraine faced sentencing Friday in an unrelated campaign finance case.

 Igor Fruman pleaded guilty in September to a single charge of solicitation of a contribution by a foreign national.